rowandixon15/Optimisation_Group6/System/Readme.md

 This is the README for the System
 =======

-*Example ...
-Please chage to suit your own system*

 Main script
 -------
-The system.m MATLAB script should be run
+The system.m MATLAB script should be run, it should run all the individual scripts sequentially.

 Execution time
 -------
-The execution time is approximately XX seconds
+The execution time is approximately 1 second

 Dependencies
 -------